MicrosoftDocs/defender-docs/exposure-management/exposure-insights-overview.md

 - **Zero trust initiative**: Assess the risk associated with zero trust compliance.
 This initiative aligns with guidance provided by the [zero trust adoption framework](/security/zero-trust/adopt/zero-trust-adoption-overview).

 > [!IMPORTANT]
-> Initiatives in preview are marked accordingly.
+> Initiatives that are in preview are marked accordingly.
 These preview initiatives are still in development, and are subject to change.

 ### Initiative elements